WheteThunger/DroneTurrets/README.md

 }
 ```

 - `RequirePermissionToControlDroneTurrets` (`true` or `false`) -- Determines whether players require the `droneturrets.control` permission to remotely control turrets attached to drones.
-While `true`, anybody can control drone turrets.
+While `false`, anybody can control drone turrets.
 While a player is prohibited from controlling drone turrets, they can still view the turrets perspective.
 Note: NPC auto turrets and peacekeeper turrets cannot be viewed under any circumstances.
 - `TargetPlayers` (`true` or `false`) -- Determines whether drone-mounted turrets should target real players.
 - `TargetNPCs` (`true` or `false`) -- Determines whether drone-mounted turrets should target NPCs.
 - `TargetAnimals` (`true` or `false`) -- Determines whether drone-mounted turrets should target NPC animals such as bears.